cerentuker/berlin-events/README.md

 ### Project Stages

 Stage: Initial
-* Creating initial components (landing image, button) (add test and failing elegantly component for initial state)
+* Creating initial components (landing image, button) (add test and investigate failing elegantly instead of crash and burn)
 * Binding the button to the GET request and hit the API when clicked
 * Displaying results on page